 Does Brexit mean the U.K. is not in the Schengen Area?

-Britain formally left the European Union in 2020, with transitional arrangements coming to an end at the close of the year.
+Britain was never a member of the Schengen Area of borderless travel but British citizens did have the right to freedom of movement within the EU when the country was a member.
+This ended when the country formally left the European Union (EU) at the end of 2020.
 As a result, there have been some changes to U.K. nationals’ ability to travel to the EU, especially for longer visits to European countries.

 U.K. nationals will be subject to the same 90-day rule travelers of countries outside the EU are subject to.
 This means you can stay within the Schengen Area for 90 days out of every 180, but after that, you must either apply for residency or a work or study visa.
 Over a year you could spend 180 days in total in the Schengen Area but not consecutively, and you would have to break up your stays by spending time outside the area.
 You can fill your 90 days as one block or as several shorter trips, but in every 180 days, the total number of days spent in the Schengen Area must not exceed 90.